waleedahmed0710/makeitwave.com/docs/data/docs/software/distributors/source/index.rst

 Wave® Software Distribution Terms
 ===============================================================

-For Service Centers, Resellers & Installers.
-These terms and conditions are for Authorised, Licenced and/or Official re-distributors of the Wave® Operating System (WaveOS™).
+The Wave® Operating System (WaveOS™) Distribution Terms and Conditions are for all Licenced and Non-Licenced Distributors e.g. Service Centers, Re-Distributors, Resellers & Installers.

-If you or your organisation wish to become a Certified and/or Licenced Distributor for WaveOS™, please visit this link to submit your registration:  https://makeitwave.com/distributor-info.html
+If you and/or your organisation wish to become a Certified and/or Licenced Distributor for WaveOS™ in your region, please visit this link to submit your registration:  https://makeitwave.com/distributor-info.html

-This document may also be used as a guide for any entity wishing to share or re-distribute this software freely, without consequence or making themselves known to, or affiliating with Wave®.
+This document may also be used as a guide for any parties wishing to share or re-distribute this software freely, without consequence and/or making themselves known to and/or formally affiliating with Wave®.

 .. toctree::
    :maxdepth: 2